Creating New Shipments

 - One package containing details of the package that the necklace and bracelet are shipping in.

 - One item containing details of the necklace, nested inside the relevant package.

 - One item containing details of the bracelet, nested inside the relevant package.

 When the system creates the shipment, it records the package and item details specified in a series of nested

 contents properties.
-See the Specifying Shipment Contents section of the PRO v2 API User Guide for an overview of how the PRO Create Shipment API handles shipment contents.
+See the Specifying Shipment Contents section of the Ship API User Guide for an overview of how the Ship Create Shipment API handles shipment contents.

 When you have configured shipment contents, click Next to display the Origin Details card.